xmengkinaxis/CPP/System Design Interview Checklist.md

 * Frequency
 	* Least Frequently Used (LFU)<br>
 * Random Replacement (RR)<br>

+### Cache expiration
+Determine how long data is kept in the cache before it is considered stale and is removed.<br>
+A shorter expiration time can improve the freshness of the data, but increase the number of accesses to the underlying data source

 ### Cache strategy (Invalidation):
 Cache Invalidation: keep the cache coherent with the source of data (e.g. database);  <br>